microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 However, if the user has his/her hands busy, holding the holographic tools in place, you want to enable the user to seamlessly scroll through the instructions using their eye gaze and simply looking at a check box and say "check it!".

-## Use the Generic Focus Handler
+## Use generic focus and pointer handlers
 If eye tracking is set up correctly (see [Basic MRTK Setup to use Eye Tracking](EyeTracking_BasicSetup.md)), enabling users to select holograms using their eyes is the same as for any other focus input (e.g., head gaze or hand ray).
 This provides the great advantage of a flexible way to interact with your holograms by defining the main focus type in your MRTK Input Pointer Profile depending on your user's needs, while leaving your code untouched.

-For example, this would enable to switch between head or eye gaze without changing a line of code.
+This allows for switching between head or eye gaze without changing a line of code or replace hand rays with eye targeting for far interactions.

+### Focusing a hologram
-To detect when a hologram is focused at, use the _'IMixedRealityFocusHandler'_ interface that provides you with two interface members: _OnFocusEnter_ and _OnFocusExit_.
+To detect when a hologram is focused, use the _'IMixedRealityFocusHandler'_ interface that provides you with two interface members: _OnFocusEnter_ and _OnFocusExit_.

 Here is a simple example from [ColorTap.cs](xref:Microsoft.MixedReality.Toolkit.Examples.Demos.EyeTracking.ColorTap) to change a hologram's color when being looked at.